SansGuidon/bookmarks/README.md

 * [Bruce Hunt](https://hackernoon.com/how-to-crush-the-crypto-market-quit-your-job-move-to-paradise-and-do-whatever-you-want-the-rest-27a4a3cc2bb1) - (2018) How to Crush the Crypto Market, Quit Your Job, Move to Paradise and Do Whatever You Want the Rest of Your Life
 * [Coin and Crypto](https://hackernoon.com/bitcoin-is-outdated-tech-these-3-alternatives-should-be-on-your-radar-57cf806d34df) - (2018) Bitcoin is outdated tech.
 These 3 alternatives should be on your radar.
 * [Linda Xie](https://medium.com/@linda.xie/tips-for-crypto-newcomers-2ee5ab2d85c1) - (2018) Tips for crypto newcomers
+* [Bitcoin Regret Club](https://bitcoinregret.club/) - satirical site for people who want to calculate all the money they you could’ve made.

 # Collaboration & Problem solving
 > News